High Court adjourns case tied to Dunne bankruptcy as settlement agreed

 Former developer Sean Dunne.

+A long-running legal row over the bankruptcy of developer Sean Dunne and €14 million from the sale of a house on Dublin’s Shrewsbury Road has been settled.

-The High Court adjourned a case tied to developer Sean Dunne’s bankruptcy on Tuesday after hearing that the sides had agreed a settlement.
+The High Court heard on Tuesday that following “sensitive discussions”, three separate lawsuits over the sale of the house, Walford, have been settled.

-Chris Lehane, the State official overseeing Mr Dunne’s bankruptcy in the Republic, is suing Cyprus-based Yesreb Holdings as part of his efforts to recover assets for the former property player’s creditors.
+Chris Lehane, the official assignee, who handles Mr Dunne’s bankruptcy in the Republic, is suing Cyprus-based Yesreb Holdings as part of his efforts to recover assets for the former property player’s creditors.

-Mr Justice Denis McDonald adjourned the case to Tuesday February 11th after hearing that the parties had agreed to settle that and two other related lawsuits.
+Mr Justice Denis McDonald adjourned the case for a week after reading the confidential settlement’s terms.

-The settlement is confidential, but requires “steps being taken in other jurisdictions”, the court was told.
+Bernard Dunleavy, Mr Lehane’s senior counsel said three sets of proceedings were settled and that involved “a series of complex steps to be taken in other jurisdictions”.

-Justice McDonald adjourned the hearing to allow that to happen.
-If those steps are taken, it is likely that the sides will ask him to strike out the case and the related proceedings.
+He sought a week to allow for the implementation of this, after which an application will be made to strike out all the proceedings.

-Yesreb holds around €14 million from the sale of Walford, a house on Dublin’s Shrewsbury Road, to businessman Dermot Desmond, in 2016.
+Yesreb holds around €14 million from the sale in 2016 of Walford to Celtic Trustees, established by businessman Dermot Desmond for his children’s benefit.

 However, he maintained that the property always belonged to Ms Killilea and that he never had any interest in it.
 The couple have since divorced.